sapristi/journal-startpage/README.md

 - handle multiple open tabs: data is not overriden
 - select locale
 - Search journal
+- browser sync storage

 # Develop

 Run:

-- `pnpm start` to run in develop mode
+- `pnpm start` to run in develop mode (using localStorage instead of sync storage, because it cannot register as an extension this way)
+- `pnpm build:dev` to build development version of the extension
 - `pnpm build` to build the production assets